Reconciling Purchase Orders

 Due Date

-The date payment is due.
 Clicking the field will open a calendar for you to view or change the date.

 Payment Date

-Clicking the field will open a calendar for you to choose a payment date.
-For example, you pay your invoices every Friday.
-You can select the Friday before the due date to schedule payment for this invoice.
+For example, if you pay invoices every Friday, you can select the Friday before the due date to schedule payment for this invoice.

 Amount Payable